penumbra-zone/penumbra/deployments/README.md

 .
 ├── ci.sh # runner script for executing a deploy against k8s
-├── charts/ # helm charts used to configure genesis, nodes, and metrics ├── networks/ # logic specific to network, e.g. "testnet" or "testnet-preview" │  └── testnet/
+├── charts/ # helm charts used to configure genesis, nodes, and metrics ├── networks/ # logic specific to network, e.g. "testnet" or "preview" │  └── testnet/
 └── terraform/ # server and cluster provisioning logic └── modules/